-Alistair Mackintosh Chair, Red Tractor beef and lamb sector board
+Angela Rhodes Chair, Red Tractor dairy sector board

 The Red Tractor assurance journey begins on farms, and our members have a vital role to play in building and maintaining the trust of the British public.

 As the provider of the UK's largest and most comprehensive food standards scheme, Red Tractor is the lynch pin for the entire supply chain, balancing legislation and the competing demands of consumers, farmers, processors and retailers.